 Of course, general touchups are always encouraged when selling a home.
 Get someone to walk around your home as though they are a potential buyer looking for defects.
 A relative stranger to your home will find defects quicker than you will.
 Take note of all defects and correct them using paint to hide any blemishes.

-If you are in need of professional help selling your home, reach out to the experts at the Nevada Painting Company.
+If you are in need of professional help selling your home, reach out to the experts at The Painting Company.
 We are here to provide assistance with sprucing up your home with paint touchups when you need your home sale to go smoothly.